NENUKORAH/Final_Project/README.md

-# Final_Project
+# Final_Project - Data Incites
 Final project for the data incites group - University of Toronto Data Analytics Bootcamp

-## Group : Data Incites
+### Segment 1 Deliverable:

-## Segment 1 Deliverable
+**Role - Triangle:**  Create a mockup of a machine learning model mockup and explain how it will work with the rest of the project steps.

-**Role - Triangle:**  Create a mockup of a machine learning model mockup adn explain hw it will work with teh rest of teh project steps.
+-  A provisional machine learning model and a mockup of a machine learning model can be accessed

-### Machine learning model creation:
+#### Machine learning model creation:

-- The first review of the data was done on Kaggle website to assess the data characteristics.
+- We first reviewed the data on Kaggle website to assess the data characteristics.

-- We will load the data into a Pandas’ DataFrame for the Linear Regression model from PostgreSQL.
+- We will load the data into a Pandas’ DataFrame for the Linear Regression model from a PostgreSQL database.

 - After data preprocessing, we will train a simple linear regression model using moving average as a predictor for the closing price.